garyfoohw/ULD_locks_detection/README.md

 -   To look at the training algorithm, refer to **train** folder.
 -   To look at web deployment, refer to **streamlit** folder

-Please refer to the README within `train` or `streamlit` folder for more details on training or web deployment.
+Please refer to the README within `train` or `streamlit` folder for deeper details on training or web deployment.
+There will be a separate README within the folders.

+## A word of caution

+As the training and inference algorithm relies heavily on Ultralytics' YOLOv8 library, there may be breaking changes from time to time.
+Do revert to v8.0.29 if something breaks.